 I drafted several variations of a logo, synthesizing the two original logos together.
 Ultimately, we selected one of the simpler designs that used the VIP logo as a base.
 The goal was to make this transition as seamless and easy to understand for our more mature audiences.

-Overall, rebranding VIP resulted in a much more cohesive identity for our most valuable users, and we saw an increase in user interaction with VIP CRMs, including more participation in events and purchases during sales (120% increase in payments within the VIP program).
+Overall, rebranding VIP resulted in a much more cohesive identity for our highest grossing users.
+We saw an increase in user interaction with VIP CRMs, including more participation in events and purchases during sales (120% increase in payments within the VIP program).

 App Store Optimization — Holiday Feature

 App Store Optimization, or ASO, is the process of testing storefront creatives with a goal to increase app rank, page views, and installs.
 It is an incredibly valuable form of organic advertising.

 Throughout the year, the Google Play Store and App Store have features where select apps are showcased within the store.
 One of the most popular of these is the holiday feature that runs from mid-November through December.

 In 2018, I directed the re-skinning of our apps (performed by each app's lead designer) for the casino games holiday feature in the Google Play Store.
 This was a two month long process, from drafting the individual art directions to producing and launching the storefronts (Geos: US, CA, GB, AU, FR, DE, MX).

 The main challenge with this project was combating the cannibalization of the apps, because they share many of the same popular slot machines used to advertise the app.
 For me, this meant finding a unique take on holiday cheer for each storefront that would set the apps apart despite an overlap in characters.

 HOV: frosty, gingerbread, red ribbons, candy canes, shiny, clean, family-style

 CMC: glowy, warm, mulberry, gold, dusky, cozy, sparkly